onchainlabs1/groq-classifier/README.md

 ## Development Process

 This project was built using Cursor AI to demonstrate how modern AI-assisted development can accelerate creation of complex applications.
-The entire development process took place in a single session, including:
+The entire development process took place in a single session lasting less than 1 hour, including:

 1. Setting up the core architecture
 2. Implementing the ML classification system